-Certified Members are members in good standing with their provincial bodies, have proof of liability insurance, maintain a valid Sports First Responder with CPR certification, have taken the CSMTA Advanced Sport Massage Course, have completed all certification requirements in the Candidate Handbook and have passed both the written and oral practical certification exams.
+Sport Fellow Members are members in good standing with their provincial bodies, have proof of liability insurance, maintain a valid Sports First Responder with CPR certification, have taken the CSMTA Advanced Sport Massage Course, have completed all certification requirements in the Candidate Handbook and have passed both the written and oral practical certification exams.
 In addition, members must have a current criminal record check done every 2 years and complete the Sport Safe Training from Coaching.ca every 3 years.

 An inactive member is one who wishes a stay in their membership.
-The dues are 50% of your regular dues based on your level of certification, i.e. Certified or Certificate Candidate.
+The dues are 50% of your regular dues based on your level of certification, i.e. Sport Fellow or Sport Candidate.

 An Inactive Member shall be entitled to receive notice of and attend at all meetings of Members but shall not be entitled to vote at such meetings.
 Each Inactive Member is also entitled to use the title “CSMTA Inactive Member”.